kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 8. Both subnets need to be /24 in size.

-9. Assign the Public and Private Subnets to their corresponding Routing table
+9. Assign the Public and Private Subnets to their corresponding Routing table Create a Route in the Public Route Table to send default traffic ( 0.0.0.0/0 ) to the Internet Gateway you created

 ## 2. Infrastructure Diagrams